• Skip to primary navigation

 Recipe Highlights

-• Lower in sugar than your "typical" cookie
+• Lower in sugar - less sugar than your "typical" cookie and refined sugar free

-• No chill - the dough doesn't require any refrigeration
+• No chill dough - the cookie dough doesn't require any refrigeration

-• Easy to roll out and cut into shapes
+• Easy to make - the dough is easy to roll out and cut into shapes

 Only a few simple Paleo ingredients are needed to make these grain free cut-out cookies: